bjtoscan/allaboutbrandon/aboutme.md

 My name is Brandon Toscano.
 To get to know me, here are a couple fun facts about me.

-- I am born and raised in San Diego (Go Padres!)
+- I was born and raised in San Diego (Go Padres!)
 - I love learning because I can sharpen my skillset.
 - I also love teaching because I believe it can help me learn while helping others.
 - I like to be outside and enjoy golfing, biking, and going to the beach.